Meme1079/PsychWiki/PsychWiki_Source/Lua Coding Docs/Basics of Coding.md

 ```

 ### Elseif Statement
-The Elseif statement checks if the other conditions failed and allows multiple conditions to be evaluated in a sequence.
-They are define with the `elseif` keyword with the specified condition to execute, followed by the `then` keyword.
+The `elseif` statement checks if the other condition(s) has failed and allows multiple conditions to trigger.
+These statements are defined with the `elseif` keyword with the specified condition to execute, followed by the `then` keyword at the end.

 Example:
 ```lua